 The popularity of these fans continues until the Song Dynasty (960-1279 CE).
-Yet, a new type of silk fan was also invented back them.
+Yet, a new type of silk fan was also invented back then.
 These silk fans are shaped round (to resemble the moon) and are called the “round fans” or tuánshàn 团扇.
 Due to their small size and simplicity, the round fan became popular, especially among younger females.
 These round fans, later on, took other shapes like the shape of sunflower or plum flower, and oval shapes.

-The handle is engraved with beautiful patterns and designs, and often incorporated jade pendants as its decoration, while the “face” is also often decorated with nature-inspired paintings like mountain scenery or flowers.
+The handle is engraved with beautiful patterns and designs and often incorporated jade pendants as its decoration, while the “face” is also often decorated with nature-inspired paintings like mountain scenery or flowers.

 The ribs of the fan were made of mainly bamboo or animal bones.
 These silk round fans continued to be popular in ancient China for almost 1,000 years, which also contributes to the popularity of fan painting as an important art form in ancient China and even until today.

-Nowadays, there are over 500 different types of fans in China, some of them are widely valued worldwide.
+Nowadays, there are over 500 different types of fans in China, and some of them are widely valued worldwide.